pulumi/pulumi-terraform-bridge/pkg/vendored/README.md

 Similarly to `tfplugin6` but builds TF Protocol 5 definitions.

-## Helpers

-### proto

-Scripts for acquiring and re-generating `tfplugin5` and `tfplugin6` packages.
-To rebuild:

-    cd proto
-    make tfplugin

 ## Notes

-The vendored code is currently maintained via `go generate` scripts.
-To re-acquire the code, run `go generate`.
+The vendored code is currently maintained via `go generate` script and `Makefile`.
+To re-acquire all the code, run `make vendor`.
 Consult `generate.go` to edit version references or transformations.

 This folder is called `vendored` and not `vendor` to avoid conflicting with Go module vendoring.